- BA in Criminology

 Here is some information and guidance regarding key elements of your MA in Criminology and Social Justice application:

 To be considered for the MA in Criminology and Social Justice, you must have completed or be in your final year of an approved four-year English-language undergraduate university program or an equivalent program.
-Due to the competitive nature of the admissions process, your cumulative grade point average should be, at minimum, 3.00/4.33 (B) in the final two years of the program.
-However, due to the highly competitive nature of the admissions process, meeting the minimum criteria does not guarantee admission. (see Admission Requirements section for more information).
+Your cumulative grade point average should be, at minimum, 3.00/4.33 (B) in the final two years of the program.
+However, due to the highly competitive nature of the admissions process, meeting the minimum criteria does not guarantee admission (see Admission Requirements section for more information).

 This written statement should be approximately 500 words in length, and outline your research interests and reasons for wishing to pursue graduate studies in the MA in Criminology and Social Justice.
-Please indicate how your previous studies and experience have prepared you for the program, and how the program relates to your long-term career objectives.
+Please indicate how your previous studies, professional experiences and scholarly activities have prepared you for the program, and how the program relates to your long-term career objectives.
 Statements should also indicate to which stream you are applying: course work only; course work and field placement; course work and major research paper.

 Two letters of recommendation are required for your application.
 These reference letters are a key component of your application package, so give thoughtful consideration in selecting your letter writers.
-Ideally, referees should be able to comment on your academic achievements and your potential as a graduate student.
+Referees should be able to comment on your academic achievements and your potential as a graduate student.
+Referees can mention, for example, work ethic, knowledge, research potential, leadership activities.
+They can provide examples of your exemplary qualities that align with requirements for a graduate student.
 In most cases, the letter writers will be former professors or research supervisors familiar with your abilities.
 It is your responsibility to contact the referee and get their confirmation, before listing them as a reference on the online application form.
 Here is some helpful information on how to ask for a reference letter.

 Your sample of work should be a scholarly writing sample of approximately 2,500 to 3,500 words that best represents your ability to write for an academic audience.
 This is often a final essay from an upper-level Criminology or Social Justice related course that has been revised in light of a professor’s feedback.
 In lieu of an academic essay, you could submit an alternative writing sample (such as policy brief or technical report), that you feel reflects your contribution to the field of Criminology and Social Justice.